The average press release gets ignored by 99% of journalists.

 For example, if you look at Ahrefs data for this page, you’ll find that it has attracted a steady stream of backlinks since it was published, even though there has been no active link building for it (since it already ranks #1).

 Attracting such ‘passive’ links is an often-ignored media relations strategy.
-It has the dual benefit getting you links while also helping you rank for a key term.
+It has the dual benefit of getting you links while also helping you rank for a key term.

 Here’s how it helps you: